Zed Zhipeng Gao

 See Courses >>

 Professor Zed Zhipeng Gao joined AUP in 2021.
-Gao has an interdisciplinary academic background, with a PhD in historical, theoretical and critical studies of psychology followed by postdoctoral research in sociology and anthropology.
+Gao has an interdisciplinary academic background, holding a Ph.D. in the historical, theoretical, and critical studies of psychology.
+He has also conducted postdoctoral research in sociology and anthropology.

 Before joining AUP, Gao taught in Toronto and Vancouver, where he enjoyed working with students from diverse backgrounds.
-In the small class environment of AUP, Gao applies a roundtable seminar format to foster collaborative, creative and critical discussion.
+At AUP, he utilizes a roundtable seminar format in the small-class environment to foster intellectual discussion and a sense of community.

 Education/Degrees